 Employment Discrimination Claims.
 Compliance with employment discrimination statutes can be a major concern for retail employers.
 We represent employers before local, state and federal agencies and courts across the country, including defense of claims of discrimination based on race, color, gender, religion, national origin, age, disability, and other protected classifications.
 We also assist clients in responding to and investigating employee claims of discrimination, sexual or other harassment, and retaliation.

 Complex Litigation: Class, Collective, Multi-Plaintiff and EEOC-Plaintiff Cases.
 In recent years, retail employers have become a favorite target for class, FLSA collective, and multi-plaintiff lawsuits seeking millions of dollars and often driven by attorneys' fees claims.
 The EEOC also has targeted retailers as part of its E-Race and Systemic Discrimination initiatives.
-While such claims are inherently costly and often publicized, utilizing counsel with experience in the industry, experience handling class/collective cases and/or EEOC litigation can minimize the impact of these lawsuits.
+While such claims are inherently costly and often publicized, utilizing counsel with experience in the industry and experience handling class/collective cases and/or EEOC litigation can minimize the impact of these lawsuits.
 FordHarrison's Retail Industry Team has represented retail employers in all of these types of cases.
 Our team has the knowledge and experience to develop an early strategic plan, the geographic reach to deal with nationwide allegations, and the bench strength to appropriately staff these important cases.

 Counseling and Policy Development/Review.
 Retail employers are faced with unique and challenging day-to-day employee issues that require quick decision-making and action.
-Rather than using firms who dabble in employment law or HR consultants with "one size fits all" answers, our clients know their best option is to take advantage of FordHarrison's decades of experience in the hospitality industry, specialized expertise in labor/employment law, and national footprint.
+Rather than using firms who dabble in employment law or HR consultants with "one size fits all" answers, our clients know their best option is to take advantage of FordHarrison's decades of experience in the retail industry, specialized expertise in labor/employment law, and national footprint.
 FordHarrison helps retail employers minimize the risks of liability for labor or employment claims by helping clients at the front-end to make the right decisions and implement the right policies to avoid costly bad decisions and policies that invite problems or don't comply with the law.
 When issues do arise, our Retail Industry Team is accessible to answer questions and provide timely, client-focused advice and solutions.

 Training.
 The actions of a single "rogue" employee in a store or at a district or regional level can expose the employer to significant liability in today's increasingly regulated and litigious world, and that risk is heightened for chain retailers.
-The high turnover frequent transfers among stores in the retail industry make it critical to have established, ongoing training programs.
-To help our clients avoid potential labor and employment claims, FordHarrison provides retail-targeted training in key areas such as discrimination and harassment (including specific state-mandated training); diversity and sensitivity in the workplace; effective hiring, discipline and discharge practices; FMLA/ADA/workers compensation interplay; and wage and hour regulations.
+The high turnover rate and frequent transfers among stores in the retail industry make it critical to have established, ongoing training programs.
+To help our clients avoid potential labor and employment claims, FordHarrison provides retail-targeted training in key areas such as discrimination and harassment (including specific state-mandated training); diversity and sensitivity in the workplace; effective hiring, discipline and discharge practices; FMLA/ADA/workers' compensation interplay; and wage and hour regulations.

 Alternative Dispute Resolution Programs.
 Supermarkets and retail chains were some of the first employers to implement alternative dispute resolution programs as a way to provide employees an alternative to litigation and to reduce legal costs.
 We have been actively involved in developing these programs and in handling various steps in the procedure such as mediation and arbitration, and in defending the enforceability of such programs when challenged in court.
-Whether a one paragraph arbitration agreement, a jury waiver provision, or a multi-step ADR procedure, we can tailor an ADR program to your retail workforce and company culture.
+Whether a one-paragraph arbitration agreement, a jury waiver provision, or a multi-step ADR procedure, we can tailor an ADR program to your retail workforce and company culture.
 This continues to be an evolving area of the law, with frequent court decisions and proposed legislation.
 FordHarrison's team stays abreast of all key legal and legislative developments and can review and refine any existing program to ensure ongoing compliance.

 Immigration.
 Our retail lawyers have significant experience with I-9 compliance and responding to ICE audits and investigations, which often require an expedited and expert response.

 Affirmative Action Plans/OFCCP Audits.
 Retail employers who do business with the government may be required to file Affirmative Action Plans.
 Our AAP/OFCCP attorneys have experience working with clients to draft these plans and update them as needed.
 In addition, the Department of Labor has increased its use of OFCCP audits to secure large-scale relief for employees who may not qualify to bring a class or collective action.
-At the same time, the OFCCP has pledged to drastically expand its compliance audits, to include more on-site investigations and to scrutinize more employee-specific compensation data.
+At the same time, the OFCCP has pledged to drastically expand its compliance audits to include more on-site investigations and to scrutinize more employee-specific compensation data.

 Workplace Safety.
 From OSHA compliance and investigations to workplace violence to emergency preparedness policies and training, FordHarrison can meet your workplace safety challenges.